 OK, easy enough.
-But, how is open rate calculated?
+But, how are email open rates calculated?

 Email service providers (ESPs) calculate the open rate by taking the number of people who open the email and dividing it by the number of emails sent that did not bounce, i.e. failed to reach the recipient.

 For example, if you send 100 emails, and 10 of them bounce, this leaves you with 90 delivered emails.
 Of those 90 emails, let’s say that 10 are opened.
 This means that your email campaign open rate is 11% (10 emails opened from 90 delivered).